FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/general_knowledge/common_upgrades/common_upgrades.rst

 .. note:: A quick way to increase your hotend's flow rate without breaking the bank and buying a new hotend is by
           buying and utilizing something called a **CHT Nozzle**.
-These nozzles split filament flow into 3 parts, allowing each section to melt faster, and resulting in a higher flow of plastic.
+These nozzles split filament flow into 3 parts, allowing each section to melt faster, and resulting in a considerably higher flow rate of plastic.

 |